Treats iron toxicity. This medicine is an iron chelator (binder).

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also taking vitamin C.
+- Make sure your doctor knows if you take prochlorperazine (Compazine®) or vitamin C supplements.

 Warnings While Using This Medicine